pinaxe1/Real-Robot/README.md

  this https://www.youtube.com/watch?v=Trxjd_2XwLs Prayer wheel or https://www.youtube.com/watch?v=x2qB0sR5IWA Water mill machines that could operate without humans.
 So I would call them a first ancient robots.
 Actually even anrdoids (a human like robots) are not a novelty.
 L'écrivain by Pierre Jaquet Droz is an example.
-It is 250 years old already. https://www.youtube.com/watch?v=U62Joxvw1Nw   L'écrivain.
-Some people even say that word "android" is derivation of inventors name Pierre Jaquet Droz.
+It is 250 years old already.
+ [https://www.youtube.com/watch?v=U62Joxvw1Nw](https://youtu.be/f0dLhRke2zc?t=132)   L'écrivain.
+Some people even say that word "droid" is derivation of inventors name Pierre Jaquet Droz.
 But he did called his creations automates.
  Contemporary analogues of L'écrivain are https://www.youtube.com/watch?v=HCndi1WC6iQ Zoltar and